- Wildlife Conservation & Management

-Working with a permanent wildlife veterinarian based at Zingela Predator Conservation Project, you will join the veterinary team at a number of conservation projects on two large game reserves.
+Working with an experienced wildlife veterinarian, you will join the veterinary team supporting a number of conservation projects in the area.

 The veterinary experience provides exciting hands on work with a diverse range of species, and the opportunity to work with Africa’s most majestic wildlife.
 Veterinary volunteers can be involved in the following work:

 - General veterinary practice work in the surrounding area of reserves, farms and breeding stations.

 - Diagnosis and treatment of various conditions and diseases.

 - Chemical immobilisation and game capture of over 500 animals annually in the winter months.

 - Occasional work on Roan and Sable antelope breeding projects

 - Game reserve veterinary work, covering over 25,000ha.
 Work on a Big 5 game reserve and a second game reserve working closely with cheetah, leopard , hyena and rhino.